-

 Acids, Cooking and Inconvenient Corpses.

-I’ve written more than a few posts on food science now and it is something of a scandal how I haven’t yet talked about acids in cooking.
-Acid ranks right up there with salt when it comes to seasoning our food and yet I’ve skirted the issue, mentioned it here and there, but haven’t really Continue reading
+I’ve written more than a few posts on food science now and it is something of a scandal that I haven’t yet talked about acids in cooking.
+Acid ranks right up there with salt when it comes to seasoning our food and yet I’ve skirted the issue, mentioned it here and there, but haven’t really… Continue reading

 -